 Ruhuna: Low-Grown Teas with Strong Flavor

 Ruhuna teas are cultivated at lower elevations, below 2,000 feet.
-The teas produced here are bold and robust, with a high level of astringency and full flavour that is much appreciated by those who prefer a stronger brew.
+The teas produced here are bold and robust, with a high level of astringency and full flavour that is much appreciated by those who prefer a more potent brew.

 The Journey Through Tea Trails

-Exploring the tea trails of Sri Lanka is an immersive journey through the heart of the country’s tea-growing regions, offering an up-close experience of the tea-making process from leaf to cup.
+Exploring the tea trails of Sri Lanka is an immersive journey through the heart of the country’s tea-growing regions.
+It offers an up-close experience of the tea-making process from leaf to cup.

 Planning Your Route

-When plotting a course through Sri Lanka’s tea trails, travellers should be mindful of the varying climates and terrains.
+Travelers should be mindful of the varying climates and terrains when plotting a course through Sri Lanka’s tea trails.
 Here is a brief outline of a potential route:

 - Nuwara Eliya: Known as ‘Little England’, this highland region offers cool climates and picturesque tea estates.
 Ideal for the start of the trail.